ShumB1992/Financial-Analysis-Using-Python/README.md

 Then, there will be asset allocation and statistical data analysis.

-And finally, Portfolio Optimization and Capital Asset Price Modell (CAPM).
+And finally, Portfolio Optimization and Capital Asset Price Model (CAPM).